 - mint leaves (optional)

-- To make pizza dough, please refer to my previous post about making them.
+- To make the pizza dough, please refer to my previous post about making them.

 - Serve warm.